 The Speckled Mousebird During Your Day Out in Kent

 The Speckled mouse birds at Wingham Wildlife Park can be found in the tropical house.
-They share their exhibit with other several other bird species such as lorikeets (black winged, yellow backed chattering, goeldi and rainbow), finches, blue crowned pigeons and eclectus parrots.
-In the Spring and Summer this is a particularly beautiful indoor planted area where the free flying birds fly overhead.
+They share this exhibit with several other bird species such as lorikeets (black winged, yellow backed chattering, goeldi and rainbow), finches, blue crowned pigeons and eclectus parrots.
+In the Spring and Summer this is a particularly beautiful indoor planted area.